Labs64/swid-generator/README.md

 ## Quick Start

-The recommended way to get started using [`swid-generator`](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.labs64.utils%22) in your project is with a dependency management system – the Maven snippet below can be copied and pasted into your build.
+The recommended way to get started using [`swid-generator`](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.labs64.utils%22) in your project is by adding it as dependency in your build system:

+Maven
 ```xml
 <dependencies>
   <dependency>